microsoft/ApplicationInsights-dotnet/.github/ISSUE_TEMPLATE/question.md

 ---

 **Describe your environment.**
-Describe any aspect of your environment relevant to the question, including your platform, OS version, etc.
+Describe any aspect of your environment relevant to the question:
+* SDK version:
+* .NET runtime version (.NET or .NET Core, TargetFramework in the .csproj file):
+* Hosting Info (IIS/Azure WebApps/etc):
+* Platform and OS version:

 **What are you trying to achieve?**
 What did you expect to see?